The Historic Dockyard Chatham welcomes you.

-Every effort has been made to ensure maximum accessibility for all visitors to The Historic Dockyard Chatham.
+Every effort has been made to ensure maximum accessibility.
 The Historic Dockyard is, however, an 80 acre (32 hectare) site with over 100 historic buildings and structures and 3 historic warships.
 This alone provides some limitations and challenges to access.

 This page should help explain provisions around the site and help you plan for your visit.
 If you have any specific requirements please do not hesitate to contact us prior to your visit and we will do our best to accommodate your requests.

 Call us on 01634 823800 or email us at firstname.lastname@example.org

 You can download our access information as a PDF.

 We have disabled parking in our main car park within easy reach of the admission point, please display your Blue Badge clearly if you have one.

 If you are not a Blue Badge holder but require certain access needs, please contact us prior to your visit.

 There is ground floor access with ramps at the entrance and exit.

 We understand that you may need an assistant to enjoy your visit.
 One personal assistant is permitted free entry if you are in receipt of Disability Living Allowance or Personal Independence Payment.
 If you need multiple personal assistants, prior arrangements must be made in advance and written evidence of this may be required.